-According to IHS the actual average growth rate of the market in the years 2016-2019 was approximately 7%, whereby following two years of high growth, there was a slowdown in the global controller market during 2019 during which it only grew by approximately 1% to approximately USD 9.5 billion in 2019.
-The market growth rate is also similar to the Technavio forecasts of October 2018 which predicted an average growth of almost 6% in the years 2020-2024.
-These sources report that in 2020 the controller market was affected in a negative manner due to the outbreak of the Corona virus and they expect that the market will return to normal and that recovery pace and rate will change, depending on the geographical area and industry.
-According to ARC, high growth in demand can be expected among "smart" machine manufacturers which enable connectivity and links to additional machines and/ or enterprise information systems and cloud applications in order to achieve competitive advantages in their operating markets.
+According to ARC, the Controller market was affected in 2020 in a negative manner due to the outbreak of the Corona virus and they expect that the market will return to normal in 2021.
+In addition, ARC expects high growth in demand from "smart" machine manufacturers which enable connectivity and links to additional machines and/or enterprise information systems and cloud applications in order to achieve competitive advantages in their operating markets.